openshift/openshift-origin-design/designs/virtualization/4.6/Next-run-configuration/Next-run-configuration.md

 ## Editing

 When a user clicks to edit/ update one of the attributes (f.e.
-Flavor) it will open a modal with an alert notification letting the user know that the VM must be restarted in order to see the changes applied.
-The alert will persist until they restart the VM.
+Flavor) it will open a modal with a notification letting the user know that the VM must be restarted in order to see the changes applied.
+The notification will persist until they restart the VM.
-This alert will not appear until the user has made changes, so the user will then know that they will need to restart.
+This notification will not appear until the user has made changes, so the user will then know that they will need to restart.

 In general, users will be able to clear the changes and keep what they had, but when the first time the modal is opened, in case the user hasn't saved any changes yet, the 'Clear changes' button will not be shown.